Position

 How to become a Law Enforcement Officer?

-3. Pass fitness tests
+3. Complete physical fitness tests and background checks.

 How long does it take to become a Law Enforcement Officer?